ryanbahan/trip-advicer-v1/README.md

 # TRIP ADVICER

+Trip Advicer is a single-page application dedicated to providing the features of a travel-booking agency with exceptional consderation to UI/UX, dynamic page views, compelling form layouts, and OOP-compliant application architecture.

 ## Getting Started

 You can visit the GitHub pages link **[here](https://ryanbahan.github.io/trip-advicer-v1/)** and use the login credentials below to view either the admin or user dashboard.

-Admin view:
+Admin view:<br />
-Username: agent
+Username: agent <br />
 Password: travel2020

-User view:
+User view: <br />
-Username: traveler1 - traveler50
+Username: traveler1 - traveler50 <br />
 Password: travel2020

 ## Project Goals